Splamy/SplamyWeb/blogs/MMIX.md

 And last but not least: Garbage collection.
 Yeah, it might be a bit clunky to write `free(...)` in C#, but it saves me from writing a full GC.

-# Conclusion
+## Conclusion

-All in all it was a very fun project, that I wouldn't do again.
+All in all this was a very fun project, that I wouldn't do again.
-Hope you enjoyed it.
+Hope you enjoyed reading :)